 RJM Collections

-The first project-related digital collection overviews are available in the research area and will be continuously updated.
-If you have any questions, please contact: rjm-doku@stadt-koeln.de.
+Project-related digital collection overviews are available in the research area and are continuously updated.

-Preliminary remarks on the digitized inventory books:
+Preliminary remarks on the digitised inventory books:

 Africa

-The Africa collection is made up of ca. 13,500 objects, concentrating on masks and sculptures from West and Central Africa, including numerous masterpieces of African art.
-In accordance with the interests of collectors during the colonial period, weapons form another focus.
-Julius Lips, director of the RJM from 1928-1934, purchased numerous so-called “representations of Europeans”, primarily from African countries.
-In 1966, the museum acquired the Africana of the Düsseldorf artist Klaus Clausmeyer, which comprises around 550 artefacts.
-A new focus of the collection is formed by around 2,000 brass objects created by the Kapsiki people and neighbouring groups (North Cameroon / Northeast Nigeria).
+The collections from the African continent comprise around 15,365 items (as of June.2023).
+In addition to the Democratic Republic of the Congo, the geographical focus is on the areas of the former German colonies - especially the present-day states of Cameroon, Tanzania, Togo and Namibia.
+In accordance with the interests of collectors during the colonial period, weapons are a focal point of the collection, along with masks and sculptures.
+Julius Lips, director of the RJM from 1928-1934, acquired numerous so-called "Europeans", especially from African countries.
+In 1966, the museum acquired the collection of the Düsseldorf artist Klaus Clausmeyer, which includes around 550 items from Africa.
+A new focus of the collection is formed by around 2,000 objects made of brass from the Kapsiki and neighbouring groups (North Cameroon/Northeast Nigeria).

 America's